thoughtsunificator/domodel/README.md

 ##### observable.listen

-This is useful is you want to listen to other parts your UI.
+Useful when you want to listen to other parts your UI.

 ``src/model/model.binding.js``
 ```javascript